carmencheong/rails-contactTracer/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-HOWEVER, I have yet to write a full documentation, the following is the things to be covered soon.
+HOWEVER, I have yet to write a full documentation, the following are the things to be covered soon :
-Things covered:

 * Ruby version : ruby 2.7.2p137